-Directors Whose Term Expires in 2021 - Class 2 Andrew M. Caggia, Director since 2014, age 71 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Caggia is the retired Senior Vice President and We believe Mr. Caggia's qualifications to sit on our Chief Financial Officer of Standard Microsystems Board include his extensive executive experience in the Corporation (SMSC), where he worked from 2000 semiconductor industry and his experience with until his retirement in 2006.
-Mr. Caggia also served as financial accounting matters for complex global a director of SMSC from 2001 until its purchase by organizations as well as his knowledge of business Microchip Technology Incorporated in 2012.
-Prior to strategy.
-Mr. Caggia qualifies as an "audit committee SMSC, Mr. Caggia was Senior Vice President and financial expert" under SEC guidelines.
-Chief Financial Officer of General Semiconductor, Inc. - from 1997 to 2000.
+Directors Whose Term Expires in 2021 - Class 2

+Andrew M. Caggia, Director since 2014, age 71 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Caggia is the retired Senior Vice President and Chief Financial Officer We believe Mr. Caggia's qualifications to sit on our Board include his of Standard Microsystems Corporation (SMSC), where he worked from extensive executive experience in the semiconductor industry and his 2000 until his retirement in 2006.
+Mr. Caggia also served as a director of experience with financial accounting matters for complex global SMSC from 2001 until its purchase by Microchip Technology Incorporated organizations as well as his knowledge of business strategy.
+Mr. Caggia in 2012.
+Prior to SMSC, Mr. Caggia was Senior Vice President and Chief qualifies as an "audit committee financial expert" under SEC guidelines.
+Financial Officer of General Semiconductor, Inc. from 1997 to 2000.